NOAA ESRL Chemical Sciences Division

 B.A., Dartmouth College, 1989

 Atmospheric nitrogen oxides.
 Nitrogen oxides (NOx = NO + NO2) have both natural and anthropogenic sources, although in the troposphere they are primarily a pollutant derived from fossil fuel combustion.
 They regulate the abundance of ozone in all regions of the atmosphere and as such are important to air quality, climate and the stratospheric ozone layer.
-Laboratory and field measurements quantify their ambient concentrations and characterize the processes that govern their atmospheric chemistry.
+Field and laboratory measurements quantify their ambient concentrations and characterize the processes that govern their atmospheric chemistry.

 Nighttime tropospheric chemistry.
 Atmospheric chemical transformation is driven by sunlight, which acts as a photolytic source of radicals to initiate chemical reactions.
 In the dark, however, a different set of chemical cycles involving species that are unstable in sunlight can become important.
-For example, the nocturnal nitrogen oxides, NO3 and N2O5, regulate the nocturnal lifetime of both NOx and ozone, initiate the oxidation of reactive VOC such as biogenic hydrocarbons, release active gas-phase halogen compounds from sea salt, and participate in heterogeneous chemistry and formation of secondary aerosol.
+The nocturnal nitrogen oxides, NO3 and N2O5, regulate the nocturnal lifetime of both NOx and ozone, initiate the oxidation of reactive VOC such as biogenic hydrocarbons, release active gas-phase halogen compounds from sea salt, and participate in heterogeneous chemistry and formation of secondary aerosol.

 High sensitivity optical instrumentation.
 Direct absorption spectroscopy is an absolute technique for measurement of atmospheric trace gases and aerosol extinction that has been traditionally limited in atmospheric science applications because of its low sensitivity.
 Recent advances in optical cavities (e.g., two mirrors aligned such that light makes multiple reflections between them) have greatly enhanced the sensitivity and utility of direct absorption methods.
 Multiple field and laboratory instruments based on cavity ring-down and cavity enhanced absorption spectroscopies are currently in use and / or under development at ESRL / CSD.